View Categories

 • Warning message – warning message to display.

-• Alert recipients – Recipients for the alert in place.
+• Alert recipients – Recipients for the alert are in place.

 • Screen capture – Screenshot of the screen where the alert triggered.